noi-techpark/authentication-server/readme.md

 docker-compose -f docker-compose.build.yml push
 ```

-For a detailed installation instruction of the production servers, you can check out the [installation documentation](docs/installation.md).
+For a detailed installation instruction of the production servers, you can check out the [installation documentation](docs/installation.md) and [upgrade documentation](docs/upgrade.md).

 ## Information